What Type Of Incense Do Buddhists Use?

 Fragrance

-When you consider the fragrance, for Buddhists, sandalwood is among the most preferred fragrances for religious purposes.
+When you consider fragrance, for Buddhists, sandalwood is among the most preferred fragrances for religious purposes.
 Aloeswood/agarwood is also highly used in temples in Japan.

 Construction

-Most Buddhist temples in western countries mainly make use of two forms of incense – Incense cones and incense sticks.
+Most Buddhist temples in Western countries mainly make use of two forms of incense – Incense cones and incense sticks.
 There are two forms of incense sticks that are mainly used in Buddhist temples.
 These are the coreless incense sticks, which are also solid hard sticks, and there are bamboo core incense sticks.

 The solid or coreless incense sticks tend to burn for longer, even though the bamboo core sticks are preferred and used most.